augustindelecluse/minicp-sequences/userguide/source/exercises.rst

         Iterable<Integer> out(int idx);
     }

+It uses an adjacency list that is updated in the method `updateGraph()`.
 We advise you to use a dense representation with node ids as illustrated on the black nodes of the example (step2: directed graph).